Jeffrey Friedman (filmmaker): Career

 Jeffrey Friedman grew up in New York City, where his mother was an actor and his father taught undergraduate English literature and edited and published a small literary magazine.
 He began studying acting when he was nine, and at 12, he acted professionally in two off-Broadway productions.
 He played Emil in Emil and the Detectives and a schoolboy on the first day of integration in Little Rock, Arkansas in Black Monday by Reginald Rose.

 Friedman began his film training by apprenticing in the editing rooms of films such as Marjoe (Academy Award, Documentary Feature, 1972) and William Friedkin's The Exorcist (1973).
 Other early credits include the pole-vault segment directed by Arthur Penn and edited by Dede Allen for Visions of Eight (1973) about the 1972 Munich Olympics, and Raging Bull (Academy Award, Film Editing, 1980), edited by Thelma Schoonmaker and directed by Martin Scorsese.

 Friedman has been making films with Rob Epstein since 1987 when they formed the production company Telling Pictures in San Francisco, California.
 Friedman and Epstein's first film together was Common Threads: Stories from the Quilt, inspired by the NAMES Project AIDS Memorial Quilt.
 Narrated by Dustin Hoffman, Common Threads recounts the first decade of AIDS in America through stories of five individuals featured in the Quilt.
 The film won the Academy Award for Best Documentary Feature for Common Threads in 1990 as well as a Peabody Award.
 Common Threads was preserved by the Academy Film Archive, in conjunction with Milestone Films and Outfest, in 2019.
+In 2024 the film was added to the Library of Congress National Film Registry.